Catullus 5

-Catullus 5 is a passionate ode to Lesbia and one of the most famous poems by Catullus.
-The poem encourages lovers to scorn the snide comments of others, and to live only for each other, since life is brief and death brings a night of perpetual sleep.
-This poem has been translated and imitated many times.
+Catullus 5 is a poem by Gaius Valerius Catullus (c.
+84–c.
+54 BCE), a passionate ode to Lesbia that encourages lovers to disregard the snide comments of others, and to live only for each other, since life is brief and death brings a night of perpetual sleep.
+This poem has been translated and imitated many times and is one of his most famous poems.

-This poem is written in the Phalaecian hendecasyllabic meter (Latin: hendecasyllabus phalaecius) which has verses of 11 syllables, a common form in Catullus' poetry.
+The poem is written in the Phalaecian hendecasyllabic meter (Latin: hendecasyllabus phalaecius) which has verses of 11 syllables, a common form in Catullus' poetry.